Mushbt/traveler_views_pp5/README.md

 - Exclude User's Own Profile in Popular Users - Ensure that a user's own profile is excluded from the Popular Users section to optimize space and avoid redundancy.

 ##### Back to [top](#table-of-contents)

+## Validation

+### HTML
+The W3C Markup Validation Service was used to validate the HTML of the website.
+No errors were identified.